XuewenWangUGA/MacroHapDB/README.md

 Step 2. select a marker name from drop-down list

-Step 3. the alleles for each marker will be shown up
+Step 3. the alleles for selected marker will be shown up in a Tab separated text.

 Contact: Xuewen.Wang at UNTHSC.edu, August.Woerner at UNTHSC.edu